We have answers

 Yes!
 Books, DVDs, audiobooks, video games, and magazines can all be returned to any of the three Grosse Pointe Public Library branches.
 We do ask that you return items from our Tool Collection to the Central Branch only.

-Click on My Library Account and log in with your last name and library bar code.
+Click on My Library Account and log in with your last name and library card number.
 Your current holds, if any, are displayed.
 Click on the link for Items Currently Checked Out in the upper left of the screen.
 Select the item you want to renew by checking the box next to the title, and then click the Renew Selected.

 When you find an item you want in the electronic catalog, click on the title and then click on “Request.”
 You will be prompted to fill in your last name and your library bar code.
 Choose a pick up location from the pull-down menu.
 Click “Submit.”
 The screen will then say your submission has been successful.
 You will receive a call or email when your item is ready for pick up.